 Lee has collaborated in performances with Itzhak Perlman, James Galway, Deborah Voigt, and members of the Emerson and Guarneri String Quartets.
 As an artist with the Chamber Music Society of Lincoln Center, Lee performs regularly at Lincoln Center, as well as on tour internationally.
 Recent international performances with the Chamber Music Society of Lincoln Center include Lobkowicz Palace in Prague, Czech Republic; LG Arts Center in Seoul, Korea; National Theater in Taipei, Taiwan; and the White Nights Festival in St. Petersburg, Russia.

-Born in Los Angeles, Lee studied in Southern California with Robert Lipsett of the Colburn Conservatory and legendary violinist Ruggiero Ricci.
+Born in Los Angeles, Lee studied in Southern California with Robert Lipsett of the Colburn Conservatory, and with violin legend Ruggiero Ricci.
 Moving to New York City at age 17, he began studies at the Juilliard School with the internationally acclaimed Itzhak Perlman.
-Lee earned both Bachelor and Master of Music Degrees, and was a recipient of the William Schuman Prize.
-During his studies, Lee performed with the Juilliard Orchestra as a soloist and an integral part of the orchestra.
-During four seasons as concertmaster, he played under the batons of David Atherton, James DePriest, Xian Zhang, Alan Gilbert, and David Robertson at venues including Carnegie Hall, Avery Fisher Hall, Alice Tully Hall, Shanghai Grand Theatre, and Beijing’s National Centre for the Performing Arts.
+Lee earned both Bachelor and Master of Music Degrees, and received the William Schuman Prize upon graduation.
+Also a dedicated educator, Lee is a member of the chamber music faculty of the Juilliard School’s Pre-College Division, as well as the violin faculty of the Perlman Music Program.